How to Update Blog Posts for SEO

 • forget about it forever

-Few bloggers know that Google gives a high priority to posts with a seasoned domain age.
+Google gives priority to posts with a seasoned domain age.
 Basically, once a domain ages 1, 2 or 3 years or older, Google gives the domain and posts published to the domain greater weight.
-Of course, optimized, long form, timely blog content ranks on page 1 position 1 of Google.
+Optimized, long form, timely blog content ranks on page 1 position 1 of Google.
 Google never ranks a thin post because it has been around for a while.
+Thin posts do not rank.
+Who cares how long the meager content has been around?

 I did not optimize these posts for SEO at the original publish date.
 If anything, I published thin content that could never rank during those days.
 But updating each old post properly rocketed Blogging From Paradise to page 1 position 1 of Google for multiple blogging keywords.